MOVING ON: 12 CLEAR SIGNS IT'S TIME TO MOVE ON FROM A RELATIONSHIP

 When the relationship brings you more pain than joy.

 When they expect you to change.

-When you stay on, expecting them to change.
+When you keep staying, expecting them to change.

 When you keep justifying their actions to yourself.

-When the same situation/issue recurs even though you tried addressing it.
+When the same situation / issue recurs even after addressing it.

 When they put little to no effort in the relationship.

 When your fundamental values and beliefs are different.

 When the relationship holds you back, preventing you from growing as individuals.

 When you stay, expecting things to get better.